haiquangtran/DotNetNotes/README.md

 - Like Executables (EXE) but are not directly executable.
 - Are Microsoft's implementation of shared libraries.
 - Contains: functions, classes, variables, resources (images, files, icons etc), that an EXE uses or other DLL uses.

+# ASP.NET MVC Views and UI Rendering
+- By default, the MVC framework uses custom types (ViewPage, ViewMasterPage, and ViewUserControl) that inherit from the existing ASP.NET page (.aspx), master page (.master), and user control (.ascx) types as views.

+## View Pages
+- Are an instance of ViewPage class.
+- The ViewPage class defines a ViewData property that returns a ViewDataDictionary Object (containing the data the view should display).
+- The MVC framework uses URL routing to determine which controller action to invoke, and the controller action then devices which views to render.
+- The @ Page directive contains the Inherits attribute, which defines the relationship between the application and the view.
+(Allows you to perform actions from the application code).
+- .aspx files

+## Master-Page Views
+- Can use master pages to define a consistent layout and structure.
+- In a typical site, the master page is bound to a content page in the @ Page directive of the content page.
+- Can also use dynamic master pages (assign master page at run time) when you call the View method of the Controller class.
+- .master files

+## Partial Views
+- enables you to define a view that will be rendered inside a parent view
+- Implemented as ASP.NET user controlers (.ascx).
+- When instantiated, it has it's own copy of ViewDataDictionary object that is available to the parent view (Similar to scopes in angular).
+  - Can access the data of the parent view
+  - However, if partial view updates the data, those updates only affect the partial view's ViewData Object.
+(The parent view's data is not changed).

+## Helper classes and Members for rendering views
+- MVC framework includes the following helpers:
+  - Form helpers for form elements (i.e radio buttons, list boxes, select buttons, password fields etc)
+  - URL helpers which let you generate URLs for routing
+  - HTML helpers, include functions to manage HTML strings, such as Encode, Decode, AttributeEncode, and RenderPartial

+# Class Members in C#
+- Are members of a class that represent the data and behaviour of a class
+- Are members declaed in the class and all those (excluding constructors and destructors) declared in all classes in its inheritance hierachy.
+- Examples: Constants, Fields, Methods, Properties, Operators etc.